alleeclark/bigcache/README.md

 This package also includes an easily deployable HTTP implementation of BigCache, which can be found in the [server](/server) package.

+## TTRPC Server

+This package also includes an easily deployable TTRPC implementation of BigCache, which can be found in the [server](/ttrpc) package.

 ## More

 Bigcache genesis is described in allegro.tech blog post: [writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)